OpenShot/openshot-qt/doc/main_window.rst

 Tracks & Layers
 ------------------

 OpenShot uses tracks to layer videos and images.
 The top most track is the top layer, and the bottom track is the bottom layer.
 If you are familiar with layers in a photo editing application, then you should be quite familiar with this concept.
-OpenShot will mix each layer together, just like a photo editing application.
-You can have an unlimited number of tracks, but typically a video project will not need more than 5 tracks.
+OpenShot will stack the layers and mix each one together, just like a photo editing application.
+You can have an unlimited number of tracks, but typically a simple video project will not need more than 5 tracks.

 For example, imagine a 3 track video project